ais-open/ogc-preview/README.md

 Discover, browse and export data from OGC service layers exposed by way of WMS/WFS service interfaces, with a special focus given to time-enabled data.

 ## Usage
-OGC Preview depends on Gukp as the test runner and build system.
+OGC Preview depends on Gulp as the test runner and build system.
 The following commands assume npm, bower and gulp installed globally.

 #### Initialize: